School Library is now the Hub

-The Hub organises University speaker-led talks every two weeks (Thursdays) after school.
+The Hub organises University speaker-led talks every two weeks (Wednesdays) after school.
 University lecturers are invited to present on their careers and courses to engage and enlighten our students on possible future careers.
 These have been very well received in 2017 as students had a great opportunity to hear from and question some of the leading minds in Western Australia.

 Teacher/Librarian and the Reading Program

 The role of the Teacher/Librarian is to assist staff and teach students to integrate information and communication technologies into their teaching and learning environments.
 The enjoyment of reading as a life long habit is a major focus of the library staff.
 The Teacher/Librarian runs a traditional reading programme for Years 7 and 8 in collaboration with the English Department as the emphasis is still on school literacy.
 The Teacher/Librarian provides a comprehensive orientation programme for all Year 7s in Term 1 and facilitates and supervises the learning experiences of our private study students.

 The Library Officers create an engaging learning space that is safe and friendly for all students ensuring that your child feels connected and cared for.
 They have developed an understanding of the interests and needs of students and are highly influential in assisting and guiding them throughout their high school experience.